Skip to main content

 General Tool Process

-After settings have been configured (as explained later in this guide), the general process for the Document Management tool includes the following actions taking place:
+Once settings are configured (as explained later in this guide), the general process for using the Document Management tool is the following:

 Note

-Topics such as tool settings and permissions, saved views and approval workflows will be covered later in this guide.
+Additional topics such as tool settings and permissions, saved views and approval workflows are covered later in this guide.

 Workflow Diagram